-If you don’t have the option of storing your boats and personal watercraft, in a dry storage yard or garage then it is important to take the proper steps associated with these boat winterizing steps!
+If you don’t have the option of storing your boats and personal watercraft, in a dry storage yard or garage then it is important to take the proper steps associated with these Top 3 Boat Winterization Steps!
 We chatted with the boys down in our Outer Harbor Boat Repair Shop to get some valuable insight into what steps you don’t want to forget to take.
 After all, when that Spring feeling is back in the air you don’t want to miss one minute to get out there and enjoy Lake Havasu.

 3 Boat Winterizing Steps